-The school, in line with KCSiE 2023 Part Three: Alternative Provision, will obtain written confirmation from the alternative provision provider that a child is placed with that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.
+20.11 The school will obtain written confirmation from the alternative provision provider that a child is placed with that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.
 Written confirmation will be sought for all individuals working within that alternative provision and kept securely in school for the duration of time that a child remains placed at the provision.

-Links to other policies
+21. Links to other Local Authority policies

-This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children, including those adopted from Leicestershire County Council and the Leicestershire and Rutland Safeguarding Children Partnership (LRSCP).
-These together will make up the suite of policies to safeguard and promote the welfare of children in this school.
+- 21.1 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children, including those adopted from Leicestershire County Council and the Leicestershire and Rutland Safeguarding Children Partnership (LRSCP).

+- 21.2 The above together with the following will make up the suite of policies to safeguard and promote the welfare of children in this school

 - IPAT Admission Statement

 - IPAT Complaints Policy 2022

 - IPAT Complaint Report Template

 - IPAT Policy for Attendance and Punctuality

 - IPAT Policy for Bereavement Support

 - IPAT Policy for Compliance with the Single Equality Duty

-- IPAT Policy for Data Protection 2022
+- IPAT Policy for Data Protection

-- IPAT Health and Safety Policy 2022
+- IPAT Health and Safety Policy

-- IPAT Management of Outdoor Learning, Off-Site Visits and Adventurous Activities Policy 2022

-- IPAT Policy for a Missing Child
+- IPAT Management of Outdoor Learning, Off-Site Visits and Adventurous Activities Policy IPAT Policy for a Missing Child

 - IPAT Policy for Preventing Extremism

 - IPAT Policy for Pupil Exclusion

 - IPAT Policy for Pupil Health and Well-Being

 - IPAT Policy for Remote Education

 - IPAT Policy for Separated Parents

 - IPAT Policy for the Use of Reasonable Force

 - IPAT Virtual Live Lesson Protocols

 - IPAT Policy for Volunteers

 - IPAT Policy for Whistleblowing

 - IPAT Safeguarding Statement